 Click on "Manage SSH and X.509 keys" - it's a small link under your Globus ID in the "Identity" column.

 Click on "Add a New Key".

 Give the key a name, select "SSH Public Key", and copy/paste the public key into the text box.
 The expected key is a single line, with three fields looking something like

 ssh-rsa ASSFFSAF... user@host.
 If you used the first set of key-generating instructions it is the content of

 ~/.ssh/id_rsa.puband for the second (using PuTTYgen), it is the content from step 7 above.

 The key is now added to your profile in the OSG Connect website.
 This will automatically be added to the login nodes within a couple hours.

-Again, once your key is uploaded and it's been a few hours, you should be able to log in to OSG Connect by using:
+Once your key is uploaded and it's been a few hours, you should be able to log in to OSG Connect.

-- On a Windows computer, the Putty program Type "login.osgconnect.net" as the hostname, then click "Open" and provide your Globus ID and passphrase when prompted to do so.
+On older versions of Windows, you can use the Putty program to log in.
+Type "login.osgconnect.net" as the hostname, then click "Open" and provide your Globus ID and passphrase when prompted to do so.